China Foundation for Poverty Alleviation: Rural livelihoods

-Micro-finance Self-Reliance
+Micro-finance

 CFPA Micro-finance is a small and micro financial institution that focuses on the rural market.
 Its main purpose is to tailor the micro-finance, insurance, wealth management, e-commerce and other multi-directional services to those rural low and middle-income groups that cannot fully enjoy the services of traditional financial institutions, help them develop their industries, increase their income, and realize a better life as soon as possible.

 As of the end of 2017, CFPA Micro-finance Project covered 21 provinces across the country and had 258 branches, of which more than 70% are national-level poverty-stricken counties, and others were under-developed counties or earthquake-stricken counties.
 More than 2.07 million pieces of amounts and more than RMB 27.8 billion have been issued, which helped and supported more than 5 million rural households.

 In 2017, a total of 411,500 pieces of loans and RMB 8.623 billion were issued, average loan amount was RMB 20,953, 382,000 people were loan customers, the loan balance was RMB 5.94 billion, the average household balance was RMB 15,555, and the risk loan rate for more than 30 days was 0.94%.
 Of our loan customers, 92.7% were rural households, 82.9% were women, and 89.5% were at education level of junior high school and below.

-Convenient Bridge in Village
+Bridge Construction Project

-The Bridge Construction Project was a philanthropy project jointly organized by China Foundation for Poverty Alleviation, Jiangling Motors Co., Ltd., China Association of Automobile Journalists and China Automotive News in 2007, it aimed at “building love and letting rivergoers have their bridge” to assist the poverty-stricken areas to build convenience bridges.
+The Bridge Construction Project was a philanthropy project jointly organized by China Foundation for Poverty Alleviation, Jiangling Motors Co., Ltd., China Association of Automobile Journalists and China Automotive News in 2007, it aimed at "building love and letting rivergoers have their bridge" to assist the poverty-stricken areas to build convenience bridges.

 By the end of 2017, a total of RMB 47.16 million from donation had been donated, and 694 projects had been implemented cumulatively.
 The project covered 144 counties in 24 provinces, and the number of direct beneficiaries totaled more than one million.

 In 2017, the project received RMB 6.56 million of donations and managed and implemented a total of 94 projects, covering 28 counties in 11 provinces.
 The number of beneficiaries reached 148,708 person-times.
 50 projects were completed throughout the year and a total of RMB 5.953 million was invested in accumulation.